jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   *[Plugins Release and Moving plugins to npm: April 21, 2015](https://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html)* and **New Whitelist Plugins**

-  *[Notes for upgrading to cli-5.1.1 on PGB](http://community.phonegap.com/nitobi/topics/notes-for-upgrading-to-cli-5-1-1-on-pgb)* and Whitelist for Phonegap Build
+  *[Notes for upgrading to cli-5.1.1 on PGB](http://community.phonegap.com/nitobi/topics/notes-for-upgrading-to-cli-5-1-1-on-pgb)* and now required **Whitelist for Phonegap Build**

 ### Frustrating Issues for the Volunteers ###